 45 other states provide a higher percentage of funding to their public schools than Pennsylvania.

 Thank you for visiting Fix The Numbers.
 A new legislative session is underway.
-While most of the site remains applicable, we will update bill numbers and other legislative references as the session progresses.
+While most of the site remains applicable, we will update bill numbers, take action buttons and other legislative references as the session progresses.
 PML and its partners remain committed to reforming municipal pensions and Act 111, as well as addressing our other identified priorities.
 Please check back; we appreciate your interest.

 It’s a fact.
 41% of Pennsylvanians live in a municipality that is financially distressed.* What do these communities–and most PA municipalities–have in common?